-This a different approach than that taken by the widely-used "Besançon" Galaxy model (Robin et al. 2003, and references therein), which attempts to generate model stellar distributions from "first principles" (such as initial mass function) and requires dynamical self-consistency.
-Instead, we simply seek to describe the directly observed distributions of kinematic quantities without imposing any additional constraints.
-If these distributions can be described in terms of simple functions, then one can try to understand and model those simple abstractions, rather than full voluminous data set.
+This a different approach than that taken by the widely-used "Besançon" Galaxy model (Robin et al. 2003, and references therein), which attempts to generate model stellar distributions from "first principles" (such as an adopted initial mass function) and requires dynamical self-consistency.
+Instead, we simply seek to describe the directly observed distributions of kinematic and chemical quantities without imposing any additional constraints.
+If these distributions can be described in terms of simple functions, then one can try to understand and model these simple abstractions, rather than the full voluminous data set.

-As discussed in detail by J08 and I08, the disk and halo components have spatial and metallicity distributions which are well fit by simple analytic models within the volume probed by SDSS (and outside regions with strong substructure, such as Sgr dwarf tidal stream and Monoceros stream).
+As discussed in detail by J08 and I08, the disk and halo components have spatial and metallicity distributions that are well-fit by simple analytic models within the volume probed by SDSS (and outside regions with strong substructure, such as the Sgr dwarf tidal stream and the Monoceros stream).
 In this paper, we develop analogous models that describe the velocity distributions of disk and halo stars.

-Questions we ask include: what are the limitations of the Schwarzschild's ellipsoidal approximation (a three-dimensional gaussian distribution) for describing velocity distribution?
-Given the increased distance range compared to older data sets, can we detect spatial variation of the best-fit Schwarzschild ellipsoid parameters, including its orientation?
-Does halo rotate on average?
-Is the kinematic difference between disk and halo stars as remarkable as the difference in their metallicity distributions?
-Do large spatial substructures, that are also traced in metallicity space, have distinctive kinematic behavior?
+Questions we ask include:

+- What are the limitations of Schwarzschild's ellipsoidal approximation (a threedimensional Gaussian distribution) for describing velocity distributions? - Given the increased distance range compared to older data sets, can we detect spatial variation of the best-fit Schwarzschild ellipsoid parameters, including its orientation? - Does the halo rotate on average? - Is the kinematic difference between disk and halo stars as remarkable as the difference in their metallicity distributions? - Do large spatial substructures, which are also traced in metallicity space, have distinctive kinematic behavior?

 Of course, answers to some of these questions are known to some extent (for excellent reviews, see Gilmore et al. 1989; Majewski 1993; Helmi 2008, for context and references, see also the first two papers in this series).
-For example, it has been known at least since the seminal paper by Eggen et al. (1962) that high-metallicity disk stars move on nearly circular orbits, while low-metallicity halo stars move on very eccentric randomly oriented orbits.
+For example, it has been known at least since the seminal paper of Eggen et al. (1962) that high-metallicity disk stars move on nearly circular orbits, while many low-metallicity halo stars move on eccentric, randomly oriented orbits.
 However, given the increase in the number of stars compared to previous work (orders of magnitude), increased distance limits, and accurate and diverse measurements obtained with the same facility, the previous results (see I08 for a summary of kinematic results) can be significantly improved and expanded.

-The main sections of the paper include a description of the data and methodology (§2), followed by analysis of the various stellar subsamples.
-In §3, we begin by analyzing the proper motion sample and determining the dependence of the azimuthal (rotational) and radial velocity distributions on position for halo and disk subsamples selected along $l = 0^{\circ}$ and $l = 180^{\circ}$ .
-The spectroscopic sample is used in §4 to obtain constraints for the behavior of vertical velocity component, and to measure the velocity ellipsoid tilt.
-The resulting model is then compared to the full proper motion sample and radial velocity samples in §5.
-Finally, in §6, we summarize and discuss our results, including a comparison with prior results and other work based on SDSS data (§6).
+The main sections of this paper include a description of the data and methodology (§2), followed by analysis of the various stellar subsamples.
+In §3, we begin by analyzing the proper-motion sample and determining the dependence of the azimuthal (rotational) and radial-velocity distributions on position for halo and disk subsamples selected along $l = 0^{\circ}$ and $l = 180^{\circ}$.
+The spectroscopic sample is used in §4 to obtain constraints on the behavior of vertical-velocity component, and to measure the velocity-ellipsoid tilts.
+The resulting model is then compared to the full proper-motion sample and radial-velocity samples in §5.
+Finally, in §6, we summarize and discuss our results, including a comparison with prior results and other work based on SDSS data.